Currently, most 3d printers are built with a Cartesian construction, which basically means that they are sold without an enclosure.

 PLA has great properties since it doesn’t require an enclosure nor a heated bed, and it’s the easiest material to print, which is why, if you’re a beginner, it’s the best option.

-But, if you need to print more demanding materials such as nylon, PC or PC/ABS (among others), the answer is YES.
+But, if you need to print more demanding materials such as nylon, PC or PC/ABS (among others), the answer is a resounding YES.

 Doing it without an enclosure is only going to bring you frustration and make you waste expensive materials, obtaining, in the best of cases, disastrous pieces with a lot of warping and poor layer adhesion.

 Should you enclose your printer?

 On the other hand, if you already have a printer and you want to improve your occasional prints in ABS, or PETG, but do not want to spend on a new printer, there are standard enclosures that can be used with the most popular printers, such as Prusa clones or Ender 3.

 They are very affordable and you can easily remove them when you don’t need them, plus they are usually made with fireproof materials.
 If you do a quick search on Amazon, you will be able to find hundreds of results to choose from and that will suit your printer best.

 If you own a popular 3d printer model, you can rest assured that there is an enclosure made specifically for your printer.
 Such is the case of an Ender 3 enclosure or a Prusa i3 enclosure.
 Considering that these products are rather simple and unsophisticated, a generic enclosure will most probably also do the job.